salsan/font-query/README.md

 ```
-The return value of  `fonts` is an Array with name and relative path of query request
+The return value of fonts is an array with the name and relative path of the query request

 ```bash
   [